Lanottez/IC_BA_2020_BIA_A3/README.md

               - gender
               - age

+Qian:
+* What happened when the price was increased, revenue plot over time
-Any trend in visitation during last months before gym : - peak times
+* Any trend in visitation during last months before gym : - peak times
                                                         - freq per month